drjat42/CppND-Capstone-Snake-Game/README.md

   - `FileBoardLoader` and `RandomBoardLoader`provide the concrete implementations of the `LoadBoard` method.

 - "**Overloaded functions allow the same function to operate on different parameters.** One function is overloaded with different signatures for the same function name."
+  - The assignment operator= is overloaded for class `Board` to implement copy and move semantics.

 - "**Derived class functions override virtual base class functions.** One member function in an inherited class overrides a virtual base class member function."
   - `FileBoardLoader::LoadBoard` and `RandomBoardLoader::LoadBoard` override pure virtual function `BoardLoader::LoadBoard`.